Agencies Responsible for regulating drones in the Republic of Lithuania

 - Drones must yield to human-piloted aircraft.

-- Without prior approval from the LCAA, drones cannot fly higher than 120 meters (394 feet) above the ground.
+- Without prior approval from the LCAA, drones cannot fly above 120 meters (394 feet) above the ground.

 - Drones are not permitted to fly or cause damage to aircraft during take-off and landing.